-Bugle beads are a type of bead which is tubular in shape and cut to various different lengths.
-Available in different colours, finishes and twists.
+Bugle beads are tubular in shape and cut to various different lengths.
+The bugle beads are part of the seed bead group as they are available in very small sizes that are really useful for creating delicate seed bead jewellery.
+There are plenty of bugle beads available in different colours, finishes and twists.
 They are sized in length by using the numbers 0.5, 1, 1.5, 2, 3 and 5 with 0.5 being the shortest.
 The diameter of a size 2 and 3 is equivalent to a size 11 seed beads.

 To buy bugle beads click here